 Most people today practice Yoga, particularly asana and pranayama, for health benefits as the primary factor, extending at times to mantra, mindfulness and meditation to improve our psychological wellbeing.

-What we may not know is that the healing aspect of Yoga is traditionally based upon Ayurveda, India’s ancient natural healing tradition, which developed out of the philosophy of Yoga as its medical application.
+What we may not know is that the healing aspect of Yoga is traditionally based upon Ayurveda, India’s ancient natural healing system, which developed out of the philosophy of Yoga and Vedic knowledge as its medical application.

 Today, Yoga has spread worldwide and Ayurveda is following in its footsteps as part of Yoga’s healing practices.
 Ayurveda also remains one of the main medical systems licensed and widely practiced in India today.
 The Yoga-Ayurveda connection is becoming prominent once again as people learn how these two Vedic disciplines rest upon one another, with Ayurveda as the healing aspect of Yoga.

 Yoga was originally designed as the Vedic sadhana tradition to promote Self-realisation through control of the mind, as in teachings of Rishi Patanjali’s Yoga Sutras and Sri Krishna’s, Bhagavad Gita.
-Ayurveda was designed as the Vedic tradition of healing for body and mind as described in the Charaka Samhita and Sushruta Samhita, the two oldest Ayurvedic texts.
+Ayurveda was designed as the Vedic tradition of healing and wellness for body and mind as described in the Charaka Samhita and Sushruta Samhita, the two oldest Ayurvedic texts.